Liukaku/2d3d_test/README.md

 this is a "test" project for experimenting with a 2d sprite in a 3d world game

 TODO:
+- update player animations to have backwards and forward walking animations
 - within PlayerController.cs ChangeTarget() it should be updated to use a single target rather than pass one to every instance of the spell classes
 - figure out what i'm actually doing with this, a story or what?
 - update the dialog loader to filter out the greeting objects.
 Nexted lists didn't agree with unity's jsonutility, this will mean we can filter out the greetings into an array and pick one from random.
 Jsonutility also doesn't like dictionarys